CleverComponents/Http-Server/README.md

 <img align="left" src="https://www.clevercomponents.com/images/HttpServer-2-250.jpg" />

-This project introduces a fully functional multithreaded HTTP server that works asynchronously in a thread pool, accepts the GET, POST, PUT, and other HTTP requests.
+This project introduces a fully functional multithreaded HTTP server component in Delphi that works asynchronously in a thread pool, accepts the GET, POST, PUT, and other HTTP requests.

 We have added the SSL / TLS support to the TclHttpServer component, implemented server-side certificate management, and updated the HttpServerDemo project.
 Now, this demo program allows you to run a simple static website and access it using a web browser via HTTP or HTTPS protocols.